Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 In 42nd Street, Elsworth Kelly, who at that time was living in New York, painted an abstracted version of one of Manhattan's major cross-town streets or one of its elements, possibly an architectural detail—the space between buildings, or the shadows cast by skyscrapers.
-Kelly was sensitive to his surroundings, and with a keen artistic eye was able to catch a visual fragment and distill it into pure colors and forms.
+Kelly was sensitive to his surroundings, and with a keen artistic eye was able to capture a visual fragment and distill it into pure colors and forms.
 He declared: “The most pleasurable thing in the world, for me, is to see something, and then translate how I see it.”
 The black portion of 42nd Street assumes an independent existence, liberating itself from the ground and becoming form.
-Originally inspired from the outside world, the shape is presented as a separate, fully formed entity.
+Originally inspired by the outside world, the shape is presented as a separate, fully formed entity.
 Such simplification of nature was inspired by the art of Jean Arp, Constantin Brancusi, and Alexander Calder.

 |Medium||Oil on canvas|